sitegeist/Sitegeist.Stampede/README.md

     `
 ```

-ATTENTION: it is recommended to extend this prototype to your needs in your own fusion.
+ATTENTION: It is highly recommended to create a wrapper prototype for icons that sets the required `class` and unsets the default `style`.

 ```
 prototype(Vendow.Site:Component.SvgIcon) < prototype(Neos.Fusion:Component) {